US stocks are heading for their biggest slump since Feburary

 Worries about debt-engorged Chinese property developers — and the damage they could do to investors worldwide if they default — are rippling across markets.
 Investors are also concerned that the U.S. Federal Reserve could signal this week that it's planning to pull back some of the support measures it's been giving markets and the economy.

-The S&P 500 fell 2.2% as of 1:21 p.m.
+The S&P 500 fell 2.1% as of 3:46 p.m.
 Eastern.
-The benchmark index is also coming off two weeks of losses and is on track for its first monthly decline since January.
+At one point, the benchmark index was down 2.9%, the biggest decline since last October.
+The S&P 500 is also coming off two weeks of losses and is on track for its first monthly decline since January.
+The S&P 500 has gone an unusually long time without a pullback of 5% or more.

 “What's happened here is that the list of risks has finally become to big to ignore,” said Michael Arone, chief investment strategist at State Street Global Advisors.
 “There’s just a lot of uncertainty at a seasonally challenging time for markets.”